 The Ventura River Watershed's impairments are due to structures such as fish barriers and pumping/water diversions, biological sources such as those from coliform, and those due to chemical sources.
-There are 15 water quality impaired segments listed on the EPA's 303(d) list of impaired water bodies, but no TMDLs have been completed yet.
+There are 15 water quality impaired segments listed on the EPA's 303(d) list of impaired water bodies.